-sortedlist.h The SortedList class template interface file.

-sortedlist.cpp The SortedList class template implementation file.

-command.h The Command class interface file that I wrote.

-command.o The object file for the Command class implementation file.

-main.cpp This file should contain the main program and all functions that it uses other than the member functions of the above classes.
+- bst.h The binary search tree template class interface - bst.cpp The binary search tree template class implementation file - command.h The Command class interface file that I provide for you. - command.o The object file for the Command class implementation file. - main.cpp This file should contain the main program and all functions that it uses other than the member functions of the above classes.

+You must create a separate template class for a binary search tree, and then implement the HotspotList class by embedding an instance of that class as a private member.
+The template class must work for nodes with data of any underlying type that has comparison methods.

-6 Grading Rubric
+7 Grading Rubric

-The program will be graded based on the following rubric out of 100 points.
+The program will be graded on a 100 point scale based on the following rubric.

-- A program that cannot run because it fails to compile or link on a cslab host loses 80%.
-The remaining 20% will be assessed using the rest of the rubric below.

-- Meeting the requirements of the assignment: 50%
+- A program that fails to build, i.e., to compile and link on a cslab host loses 80%.
+The remaining 20% will be assessed using the rest of the rubric below. - Meeting the functional requirements of the assignment: 50% - Meeting the performance requirements of the assignment: 10% - Design (modularity and organization) 15% - Documentation: 20% - $\bullet\,$ Style and proper naming: 5%

-- Performance 10%

-- Design (modularity and organization) 15%

-- Documentation: 20%

-- Style and proper naming: 5%